oblitum/Interception/README.md

  - In game applications like BOTs and control customization.
  - To construct an emacs mode of the system.
  - To customize supermarket cashier's systems.
+ - In doctoral thesis about typing pattern recognition for security applications.
+ - Home theater automation.
+ - ...

 For fun: